Azure/azure-sdk-for-python/sdk/identity/azure-identity/README.md

 for more information.

 ### Single sign-on
-During local development on Windows, `DefaultAzureCredential` can authenticate using a single sign-on shared with Microsoft applications, for example Visual Studio 2019.
+During local development on Windows, [`DefaultAzureCredential`][default_cred_ref] can authenticate using a single sign-on shared with Microsoft applications, for example Visual Studio 2019.
 This may require additional configuration when multiple identities have signed in.
 In that case, set the environment variable `AZURE_USERNAME` with the desired identity's username (typically an email address).

 ## Environment variables
+[`DefaultAzureCredential`][default_cred_ref] and

-`DefaultAzureCredential` and `EnvironmentCredential` can be configured with environment variables.
+[`EnvironmentCredential`][environment_cred_ref] can be configured with environment variables.
 Each type of authentication requires values for specific
 variables: